Earth Notes: Radbot "Origin Myth" Comic Strip

 I'd never commissioned (or made) a cartoon series before, though I read more Web comics ... ahem ...
 I mean serialised graphic novels ... than may be wise to admit.

-So via UpWork we 'interviewed' quite a few potential cartoonists, attempting to be humane with them while avoiding any shysters tempted to submit samples of others' work to land the gig, for example.
+So via UpWork we 'interviewed' quite a few potential cartoonists.
+We attempted to be humane with them while avoiding any shysters tempted to submit samples of others' work to land the gig.

 In the end we recruited the lovely Oz who was a pleasure to work with, and whose humour and leet drawing skilz you see here.
-He, me, and another OpenTRVer gathered over Skype from the UK, US and often a third country if I remember correctly, to shape the episodes and plotlines, with some frantic rework when our real-world plans (which we were trying to keep the comic vaguely in sync with) were doing their own thing...
+He, me, and another OpenTRVer gathered over Skype from the UK, US and often a third country if I remember correctly, to shape the episodes and plotlines.
+There was some frantic rework when our real-world plans (which we were trying to keep the comic vaguely in sync with) were doing their own thing...

 Also a little bit of excitement and a change of image size/format while we got used to the mechanism that el Reg used to display the cartoon images!

-There is just a possibility that the main characters may be modelled on the OpenTRV management team, and maybe one of my favourite cartoon characters, but I'm afraid that you're going to have to work out who's who!
+There is just a possibility that the main characters may be modelled on the OpenTRV management team.
+Maybe there's also some "homage" paid to one of my favourite cartoon characters.
+I'm afraid that you're going to have to work out who's who!

 Thank you Oz and Victor (and the rest of the OpenTRV team too)!